 - 5 Resume replication to make the new value effective. - 6 Use the vrstat command to observe the bandwidth use.
-If use increases and there is still room grow, tune nmcom max connections to 16 or 32 connections.
+If use increases and there is still room grow, tune nmcom\max\connections to 16, 32, 48 etc. connections.

 Message slots on the Secondary